Bug report #18872

 At a resolution of 1280x720, the symbol selector window tends to be larger than the screen when the symbol fill type is set to 'SVG Fill', as seen in the picture below.
 It is impossible to scale the window to fit when the categorization type is set to 'single symbol' or 'categorized'.
 However, it is possible to scale the window when it overflows if the categorization type is set to 'rule-based'.

-#5 Updated by Bien Carlos Manazares over 2 years ago
+#5 Updated by Bien Carlos Manazares almost 3 years ago

 Harrissou Santanna wrote: